Oracle Functions#

 Viewing the execution logs#

-You can view the function executions logs in your local machine using the lithops client:
+You can view the function execution logs on your local machine using the Lithops client:

 lithops logs poll